 Eligible doctoral and master’s students will be approved and reimbursed through the Conference Travel Fund for a maximum of one conference per fiscal year (July 1 through June 30) as determined by the end date of travel; reimbursement will not be granted for merely attending a conference.

-In order to insure that the Graduate School's limited conference-travel funds are distributed as equitably as possible, only doctoral students in their first through fifth years of study and master’s students are automatically eligible to apply for conference travel funding.
+In order to ensure that the Graduate School's limited conference-travel funds are distributed as equitably as possible, only doctoral students in their first through fifth years of study and master’s students are automatically eligible to apply for conference travel funding.
 On a case-by-case basis, the Graduate School will consider applications from sixth-year doctoral students, but the application must be signed by the student’s DGS and must include a brief statement from the DGS regarding how the conference will assist the student in the timely (i.e. within the 6th year) completion of graduate studies.

 Completed application forms should be saved in PDF format for submission to the Graduate School.
 (You need not seek a Graduate School signature; if your request is approved, that signature will be added and a copy returned to you.)
 Applications must be received by the Graduate School 30 days prior to travel.
 Conference travel application forms and related questions should be submitted to firstname.lastname@example.org via email.

 Note: All students in the Division of Biology & Medicine must also have prior approval for conference travel requests; please see BioMed's Conference Travel Funding Policy.

 The Graduate Student Council offers conference travel funding of up to $200 for students who are ineligible for conference funding through the Graduate School.